cloodve/network_com_soln/README.md

 shared-memory client/server.
 There should be logging to the terminal as the application runs.
 Open a ***second terminal***, navigate to the ./bin directory and run the respective client.
-The output file (i.e. output.stl) will show up in the bin directory.
+The output file (i.e. output.stl) will show up in the ./data directory.

 ## Notes:
 - There is a configuration file for ZeroMQ to set IPs, and defaults to localhost.